-It’s a good time to be a music producer.
-With modern laptops now boasting the kinds of performance once the preserve of specialist desktop PCs, producers and performers can now effectively carry an entire studio in a backpack.
+There's never been a better time to become a music producer.
+With modern laptops now boasting the kinds of unreal performance once only the preserve of specialist desktop PCs, producers and performers can now effectively carry an entire studio around with them in a backpack.

-While Apple has traditionally led the way with creative-focused laptops, that is changing; Windows-based systems are now proving more than capable as an alternative.
-Leading the charge is the Dell XPS range, which rubbishes the notion that Apple has the monopoly on slick design.
-But are they as geared towards music production as a MacBook?
-Let’s take a look at the evidence.
+While Apple has traditionally led the way with creative-focused laptops, that is changing rapidly; Windows-based systems are now proving more than capable as an alternative.
+Leading the charge in this area is the Dell XPS range, which rubbishes the notion that Apple has the monopoly on slick design.
+But are these laptops as geared towards music production as a MacBook Pro?
+We'll be taking a look at the evidence right here.

-With Amazon Prime Day on the horizon, it could be worth holding off on picking up a new Dell XPS laptop until the Prime Day music deals start emerging.
-We'll be reporting on the best offers right through to Prime Day itself.
+With Black Friday taking place this month, it could be worth holding off on picking up a new Dell XPS laptop until the Black Friday music deals start emerging.
+We'll be reporting on the best offers throughout the month and right up to Black Friday itself.

 - Dell UK | View the latest laptop and desktop deals